Jacopone da Todi: Life

-Born Jacopo dei Benedetti, he was a member of a noble family.
+Born Jacopo dei Benedetti, he was a member of a minor noble family.
 He studied law in Bologna and became a successful lawyer.
-At some point in his late 20s, he married a young noblewoman, named Vanna according to some accounts, who was a pious and generous woman.
+At some point in his late 20s, he married a young noblewoman, Vanna di Bernardino di Guidone, who according to some accounts, was a pious and generous woman.
 Due to his reputation as a worldly and greedy man, she took it upon herself to mortify her flesh in atonement for his behavior.

 Not long after their wedding, Benedetti urged his wife to attend a public tournament.
 In the course of the spectacle, she was killed when part of the stand in which she was sitting gave way.
 Rushing to her side, he discovered that she had been wearing a hairshirt.
-Shocked, he realized that she had performed this penance for his sake.
+The shock of his wife's death and the evidence of her secret penance made such an impression on him that he abandoned his profession and became a Franciscan tertiary.

 Benedetti gave up his legal practice, gave away all his possessions and from about 1268 lived as a wandering ascetic, joining the Third Order of St. Francis.
 During this period, he gained a reputation as a madman, due to his eccentric behavior, acting out his spiritual vision, earning him the nickname he was to embrace of Jacopone.
 Examples of this behavior included appearing in the public square of Todi, wearing a saddle and crawling on all fours.
 On another occasion, he appeared at a wedding in his brother's house, tarred and feathered from head to toe.

 After about ten years of this life, Benedetti sought admission to the Friars Minor, but they were reluctant to accept him due to his reputation.
 He soon composed a beautiful poem on the vanities of the world, which led to his admission into the Order in 1278.
 He chose to live as a lay brother.